-(q.1) for the purpose of section 15.1, specifying information that the board must make available to the public;
+(q.1) for the purpose of section 15.1, specifying information that the director must make available to the public;

 (q.2) for the purpose of section 16.2, specifying information that must be disclosed, requiring disclosure at times in addition to the time that is determined under subsection 16.2(2), and respecting the form and manner in which the information is to be disclosed;